armenjuhl/Restaurante-Del-Fusion/README.md

 I have created this project while studying a Web / Mobile Full Stack React Specialization Certificate Program by Coursera (The MERN stack).

-Created using mobile first development strategy. conFusion is a fully responsive web page fluid across extra small to large devices.
+Created using mobile first development strategy.
+Restaurante-Del-Fusion is a fully responsive web page and is fluid across extra small to large devices.

-In this course I am advancing my knowledge in Bootstrap 4, React, Node.js, MongoDB and React Native.